Skip to main content

 \begin{equation} \begin{aligned} x_1' & = F_1(x_1,x_2,\ldots,x_n,t) , \\ x_2' & = F_2(x_1,x_2,\ldots,x_n,t) , \\ & \vdots \\ x_n' & = F_n(x_1,x_2,\ldots,x_n,t) . \end{aligned}\tag{3.1} \end{equation}

-That is, a unique solution exists for any initial condition given that the system is reasonable (\(F_j\) and its partial derivatives in the \(x\) variables are continuous).
-As for single equations we may not have a solution for all time \(t\text{,}\) but at least for some short period of time.
+That is, a unique solution exists for any initial condition given that the system is reasonable (each \(F_j\) and its partial derivatives in the \(x\) variables are continuous).
+As for single equations, we may not have a solution for all time \(t\text{,}\) but it is guaranteed at least for some short period of time.

-As we can change any \(n\)th order ODE into a first order system, then we notice that this theorem provides also the existence and uniqueness of solutions for higher order equations that we have until now not stated explicitly.
+As we can change any \(n^{\text{th}}\)-order ODE into a first-order system, this theorem also provides the existence and uniqueness of solutions for higher-order equations.

 Exercises 3.1.6 Exercises